bootdotdev/blog/content/computer-science/highest-paying-computer-science-jobs.md

 ## Developer, Mobile - $120,000/yr

 Mobile developers are a kind of software engineer.
-They specialize in mobile software such as apps for Google’s Android and Apple’s iOS operating systems.
+They specialize in mobile software such as apps for Google's Android and Apple's iOS operating systems.
 Job titles for this type of role also include _Android developer_ and _iOS developer_ when the roles are more specific.
 Mobile devs learn the languages and development environment for their chosen platforms, for example, Swift Xcode, Kotlin, Java, and Android Studio.

 ### Responsibilities: